mrciolino/wiki-backup/timeline.md

   - Breezy-E becomes blind, but gains infra-red vision.
   - Breezy-E receives a magical hourglass which counts down to some important event.
 In thr future, the party would regularly check the hourglass, eventually finding it close to running out during the Ithilid War.
   - Spoops gains "magic eyes" becoming able to see magic effects in the world around him, and can identify the type(s) of the magical spells and effects he sees.
+  - Breezy-E pulls a card that causes his personality to twist, giving him evil tendencies.
+  - Spoops carefully pulls another card, first giving all his possessions to Bazzvrah first.
+The card causes him to gain immense wealth.
+  - Spoops pulls another card causing hom to lose all his wealth.
   - Spoops is magically granted ownership of a castle in Bahryst.
   - A giant Bone Demon creature which serves Darmuth begins pursuing the party.
 They must use the flying ship to constantly put distance between them.
   - Spoops acquires Dio the map.
+  - Spoops is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
 - The party travels to Fywick to seek the Oracles guidance on how to defeat Darmuth.
 - The Fywick Mafia: Bazzvrah, Meade, Os, and Narascus get involved with the Mafia in Fywick.
 - [Meeting The Oracle of Fywick](/Events/meeting-the-oracle-of-fywick)